-2. How many Travelling Studentships will be offered in 2018?
+2. How many Travelling Studentships will be offered in 2019?

-At least five Travelling Studentships will be offered in 2018:
+At least five Travelling Studentships will be offered in 2019:

-- 2.1 Three Travelling Studentships in all branches of the Humanities and Social Sciences including Business, Law, and Psychology; - 2.2 Two Travelling Studentships in all branches of the Sciences, including Agricultural Science, Engineering, Architecture, Food Science and Technology, Medicine, Dentistry, Veterinary Medicine, Physiotherapy, Occupational Therapy, and Speech and Hearing Sciences.
+- 2.1 Two Travelling Studentships in all branches of the Humanities and Social Sciences including Business, Law, and Psychology; - 2.2 One NUI Dr Peter Sutherland Travelling Studentship in European Studies- including all disciplines across Humanities and Social Sciences; - 2.3 Two Travelling Studentships in all branches of the Sciences, including Agricultural Science, Engineering, Architecture, Food Science and Technology, Medicine, Dentistry, Veterinary Medicine, Physiotherapy, Occupational Therapy, and Speech and Hearing Sciences.